Skip to content

 Named Credentials

 Named Credentials store callout endpoint URLs and authentication details, keeping secrets out of Apex code.
-They are essential for secure integrations.
+They are central to secure integrations.

 Why Named Credentials Matter